Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Systems with odd variables

 In the third condition (bottom left), $\paramJ=1$ and $\gamma=0$, so movements along the ring with positive velocity are faster than those with negative velocity.
 The steady state is symmetric under time-reversal but the forces $f_{(r+v,v)\leftarrow(r,v)}$ are not conservative, so the steady state is nonequilibrium.
 Our decomposition and HS decomposition both obey $0\le\eprEX\le\epr$ and $0\le\eprEXhs\le\epr$.
 We verify that, in systems with time-reversal-symmetric steady states, $\eprEX\ge\eprEXhs$ and $\eprEX=\eprEXhs=0$ in steady state.

-In the fourth condition, $\paramJ=1$ and $\gamma=1$, so the forces are not conservative and the steady state is not symmetric under conjugation of odd variables.
+In the fourth condition, $\paramJ=1$ and $\gamma=1$, so the forces are not conservative and the steady state is not symmetric under conjugation.
 The HS decomposition again gives unphysical values $\eprEXhs>\epr,\eprHKhs<0$.
 Under our decomposition, neither $\eprEX$ nor $\eprHK$ vanish in steady state.

 \ifarxiv

 \counterwithout{equation}{section} {S\arabic{equation}}

 {S\arabic{page}}